MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/devprop-type-sbyte.md

 # DEVPROP_TYPE_SBYTE

-In Windows Vista and later versions of Windows, the DEVPROP_TYPE_BYTE identifier represents the base-data-type identifier that indicates the data type is a SBYTE-typed signed integer.
+The DEVPROP_TYPE_SBYTE identifier represents the base-data-type identifier that indicates the data type is a SBYTE-typed signed integer.

 ## Remarks